fjsc/st-lint/readme.md

-Your eslint should be like this:
+Your projects's eslint should be like this:

 module.exports = {
   "extends": [